borason/performer/doc/manual/UserManual.md

 The 16 sequences of the 8 tracks are collectively handled as patterns.

-> Note: Calibration data is stored in the flash memory of the microcontroller and can be backed up and restored from the SDCard.
-This allows for changing the SDCard or run the sequencer without an SDCard at all and still have it properly calibrated.
+> Note: Calibration data is stored in the flash memory of the microcontroller and can be backed up and restored from the SD Card.
+This allows for changing the SD Card or run the sequencer without an SD Card at all and still have it properly calibrated.

 <h3 id="concepts-track">Track</h3>